WhitehatD/WhitehatD/README.md

 ## What I'm Building

-**[crag](https://github.com/WhitehatD/crag)** — One governance file compiled to CI, hooks, and 12 AI agent configs.
+**[crag](https://github.com/WhitehatD/crag)** — Run one command, get your CI, hooks, and AI coding configs synced automatically.
 Reads any codebase, writes a 20-line `governance.md`, compiles it to GitHub Actions, husky, pre-commit, Cursor, Copilot, Gemini, and 6 more.
 Zero dependencies.
 Deterministic — SHA-verified on every release.
-Stress-tested on 141 OSS repos (4,400 invocations, 0 crashes).
-512 tests.
+Stress-tested on 141 OSS repos.
 This is the public piece of the infrastructure described below.

 <p>
   <a href="https://www.npmjs.com/package/@whitehatd/crag"><img src="https://img.shields.io/npm/v/%40whitehatd%2Fcrag?color=%23e8bb3a&label=npm&logo=npm" /></a>